DartmouthGrangerLab/Contrast/README.rst

   $ ./herzog.py -model est_max=0.1

 All the parameters are listed at the top of each experiment file.
+The E_alpha paramer mentioned in the paper appears in the code as est_max.
 For the Herzog experiment the parameters are in herzog.py:

 .. code-block:: python